centre-for-humanities-computing/chicago_corpus/data/corpus_description.md

 ##

 # Sentiment Analysis-based measures

+the sentence-based sentiment arcs of the novels, using the [nltk implementation of VADER](https://www.nltk.org/_modules/nltk/sentiment/vader.html), arguably one of the most widespread dictionary-based methods.
+We provide the full version of the arcs and their coarser-grain representation in twenty segments, as well as _simpler_ and more _complex_ features of the sentiment arcs of novels.

 ## Simple
 These are based on simple scores of the VADER sentiment annotation for valence.